 The Teutonic Council

-The Teutonic Council at present consists of trustees, representing the three Savannah area German cultural societies, Greater Savannah International Alliance, Armstrong Atlantic State University, Visit Savannah, Savannah Economic Development Authority, the World Trade Center Savannah, the Honorable Consul of Germany, local German-American businessmen and other individuals and organizations.
+The Teutonic Council at present consists of trustees, representing the three Savannah area German cultural societies, Greater Savannah International Alliance, the Port of Savannah, local German-American businessmen, and other individuals and organizations.